fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Wednesday, 9/26: Cities, Capitalists, and Commodities
--   Jay Gitlin, "Beyond St. Louis: Negotiating the Course of Empire, " in *The Bourgeois Frontier: French Towns, French Traders, and American Expansion* (New Haven, Conn.: Yale University Press, 2010), 83--123.
+-   Jay Gitlin, "Beyond St. Louis: Negotiating the Course of Empire, " in *The Bourgeois Frontier: French Towns, French Traders, and American Expansion* (New Haven, Conn.: Yale University Press, 2010), 83--109 (skim); 109-123 (read closely).
 -   Susan Calafate Boyle, \"New Mexican Merchants and Mercantile Capitalism,\" in *Los Capitalistas: Hispano Merchants and the Santa Fe Trade* (Albuquerque: University of New Mexico Press, 2000), 57--72.

 #### Noteworthy